raf-1404/cybersec/README.md

    moves the cursor diagonally ,
    opens google.com 20 times on default web browser ,
-   infinite amount of .txt files are created and a text "Hello I've taken your permission to read and write" is written as text in each file , opens microsoft edge and powershell infinte times
+   infinite amount of .txt files are created and a text "Hello I've taken your permission to read and write" is written as text in each file , opens microsoft edge and powershell infinite times

+b) virus.vbs
- b) virus.vbs is a simple virus in Visual BASIC Script .
+Is a simple virus in Visual BASIC Script .
 Is a source code of a simple virus file that I've created that works on windows system if security settings are turned of in C++ that are divided into parts

  OPENS NOTEPAD AND Pastes current date to it 100 times Blocks input from mouse and keyboard thru blockinput windows api